Qiskit/qiskit-ibm-runtime/docs/index.rst

 values of quantum operators required for many algorithms.
 Users specify a list of circuits and observables, then tell the program how to selectively group between the lists to efficiently evaluate expectation values and variances for a given parameter input.

+**Sampler**

+This primitive takes a user circuit as an input and generates an error-mitigated readout of quasiprobabilities.
+This provides users a way to better evaluate shot results using error mitigation and enables them to more efficiently evaluate the possibility of multiple relevant data points in the context of destructive interference.

 Next Steps